alibaba/nquery/README.md

 ## Test & Demo

-for test , type the command:
+for the test , type the command:

   ```
   make
   ```
-to run demo, type the command:
+to run the demo, type the command:

   ```
     node demo/demo.js